shauryaupadhyaya/retro-portfolio/README.md

 - icons updated for the pages/tabs
 - layout and information inside about me, contact, and my favourites tabs updated
 - mini windows made inside each window with the same look
+- added a my projects tab also along with directly linked repo for each of them